Member Organizations

 Federation of BiH: Partially Adopted

-In line with the requirements of the BiH Law No. 42/04, Article 34 of the Law on Accounting and Auditing of the FBiH of 2009 requires application of the IAASB standards and related pronouncements in all mandatory audits as issued by the IAASB and translated into local languages.
+The BiH Law No. 42/04, Article 2 (1) (s) and Article 57 of 2021 FBiH A&A Law Article requires application of the IAASB standards and related pronouncements in all mandatory audits as issued by the IAASB and translated into local languages.
 In the Federation of BiH, the responsibility for translation and publication of the IAASB pronouncements is delegated to the UAAFWFBH.

 Republika Srpska: Partially Adopted

 To date, the 2016-2017 IAASB Handbook has been translated into Serbian and applicable in RS.
-There are plans to have Serbian translation of the 2020 IAASB Handbook by the end of 2022.
+Translation is carried out by the SAAA, the professional accountancy organization in Serbia, which has stated plans to translate the 2020 IAASB Handbook.

 Current Status: Partially Adopted